Acne LED Treatments At A Glance

 How effective is Omnilux and other phototherapy treatments for acne?

-Studies have shown that phototherapy can be effective in up to 76-90% of acne cases.
+Studies have shown that acne LED treatments (phototherapy) can be effective in up to 76-90% of acne cases.
 Patients with papular, pustular & cystic lesions respond best.
 Blackheads & whiteheads can be treated with adjunctive chemical peels.

 Ideal candidates for acne phototherapy treatments are patients who-

 - Are pregnant or breastfeeding as phototherapy light does not require medications

 - Patients who would like to avoid oral medications